Why Is My Engine Temperature Warning Light On?

 Faulty Thermostat

-If you suspect a faulty thermostat, have it inspected and replaced by a qualified mechanic.
+If you suspect a thermostat issue, which can cause the P0128 engine code, it’s crucial to have it inspected and replaced by a qualified mechanic.
 A malfunctioning thermostat can cause erratic engine temperature fluctuations and potentially lead to more severe engine damage if left unaddressed.

 Cooling System Malfunction